denevell/Natch-Android/README.md

 * I should be able to logout
 * Dialogue box crash
 * Get rid of alarm code in project, write up on blog.
+* Goto invidiual thread on notification
+* I should see an error on edit post
+* I should see an error on edit thread
+* I should see an error on delete thread
+* I should see an error on delete post
+* I should see an error on add thread
+* I should see an error on add post
+* I should see an error on list posts
+* I should see an error on list threads

 ## To test

-* UI TEST: I should see an error if add thread / post failed
 * UI TEST: Add thread button disabled if not logged in
 * UI TEST: Listview saved on rotation.
 * UI TEST: Unregister for push notifications